Fatboychummy-CC/John/modules/README.md

 ### Module structure requirements

 Each module should be contained within a folder.
+The folder's name is its identifier, so name this something short.

 #### init.lua